Kentucky vs. Kansas State: Odds, spread, over/under - NCAA Tournament Second Round

 Kentucky vs. Kansas State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 6 seed Kentucky Wildcats (22-11) and the No. 3 seed Kansas State Wildcats (24-9) will meet in the NCAA Tournament with a ticket to the Sweet 16 of the East Region bracket on the line on Sunday at Greensboro Coliseum, beginning at 2:40 PM.
+The No. 6 seed Kentucky Wildcats (22-11) look to advance to the Sweet 16 of the NCAA Tournament when they play the No. 3 seed Kansas State Wildcats (24-9) on Sunday at 2:40 PM.

-In this article, you can check out odds and spreads for the Kentucky vs. Kansas State matchup across multiple sportsbooks.
+In this article, you will see the spread and odds across multiple sportsbooks for the Kentucky vs. Kansas State matchup.

 Kentucky vs. Kansas State Game Info